-MEETING OF THE PUBLIC TRUST BOARD - 7 th May 2020 WHT Improvement Progra mme Update AGENDA ITEM: 10 Report Author and Job Title: Dave Dingwall Improvement Advisor Responsible Director: Richard Beeken Action Required Approve □ Discuss □ Inform ⊠ Ass sure 🗆 Executive Summary This paper updates Board Members on progress, risks and issue associated with the WHT Improvement Programme.
-Whilst the I weeks have been challenging for all, the organisation has continued to reinforce its commitment to planning for the future implementing the actions critical to achieve its ambition of havin Outstanding rated services.
-In summary: 1.
-Work continues on development and mobilising a set of comprehensive programme plans around 6 workstreams 2.
-A phased introduction of the proposed improvement suppressed to the structure has been implemented with key WHT staff taking on Improvement lead roles on each workstream 3.
-Informal monitoring and governance of the programme he continued through Exec team, weekly Exec Lead reviews and recent SRO led Workstream Reviews.
-Progress in all areas continues (with exception of Acute Collaboration / Integration agenda as paused due to Covid-19), although pace has understandably been impacted by key staff availability and effect of organisation having to rapidly create remote working capabilities and then staff familiarising themselves with how to do that.
-There is a strong sense that the organisation has found a 'rhythm' again, and with horizons starting to lift, momentum has started to build again.
-With key successes already achieved, much work continues and we need to be prepared to 'pivot' and respond to future events as they unfold.
-Recommendation Trust Board members are asked to note the contents of this paper. the BAF or Trust Risk Registers? please outline This paper outlines the progress in relation to the development of the WHT Improvement programme and provides assurance to the board on contribution to the mitigation of the risks in relation to all BAF risks i.e. BAF001 to BAF06 inclusive.
-Resource implications There are no resource imp olications associat ed with this report.
-Legal and Equality and Diversity implications The WHT Improvement Prassessment overall and in
+MEETING OF THE PUBLIC TRUST BOARD - 7 th May 2020 WHT Improvement Progra imme Update AGENDA ITEM: 10 Report Author and Job Title: Dave Dingwall Improvement Advisor Responsible Director: Richard Beeken Action Required Approve Discuss Inform  Ass sure 🗆 Executive Summary A phased introducti team structure has taking on Improven Informal monitoring Improvement Prog ging for all, the org commitment to pla critical to achieve s.
+In summary: development and gramme plans arc on of the propose been implemented nent lead roles on and governance Exec team, weekly d Workstream Rev nues (with except agenda as pause tandably been imp ganisation having s and then staff fa is a strong sense n, and with horizor build again.
+With inues and we nee gramme.
+Whilst the last panisation has nning for the future and its ambition of having mobilising a set of bund 6 workstreams d improvement support d with key WHT staff each workstream of the programme has y Exec Lead reviews yiews. ion of Acute d due to Covid-19), bacted by key staff to rapidly create miliarising themselves that the organisation hs starting to lift, key successes already d to be prepared to Recommendation Trust Board members are asked to note the contents of this paper.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This paper outlines the pro the WHT Improvement pro board on contribution to th BAF risks i.e. BAF001 to B ogramme and prove the mitigation of the vides assurance to the Resource implications There are no resource imp blications associat ed with this report.
+Legal and Equality and Diversity implications The WHT Improvement Plassessment overall and in •

-Strategic Objectives Safe, high quality care ⊠ Care at home ⊠
+Strategic Objectives Safe, high quality care $oxtimes$ Care at home \boxtimes

-Partners ⊠ Value colleagues ⊠
+Partners  Value colleagues ⊠

-Resources ⊠
+Resources